 Hosta is a genus of perennial herbaceous plants that are very popular in gardens around the world.
 In addition to being the genus, it is also the common name given to all species and hybrids.
 One of its most notable features is its foliage with large green and yellow or green and blue leaves.
-Its size varies greatly from one species to another, and can reach up to 50 cm long and 30 cm wide.
-In this post we will discuss how to use the fertilizer for hostas, when to apply it, the most recommended types and some basic care.
+The intense color and shine of the foliage may even suggest that it is artificial foliage, but it is not.
+In this post we will talk about how to use fertilizer for hostas, when to apply it, the most recommended types and some basic care.

 Table of Contents